MitchellGerdisch/kafka-play/README.md

 ## Usage
 * Run: earthquake_kafka_producer.py
 	* This will start by gathering data for the last several hours and then check for earthquakes every minute thereafter.
-* Run: earthquake_kafka_consumer.py
+* (Optional) Run: earthquake_kafka_consumer.py
-    * This is only needed it using the consumer vs using the JDBC sink connector.
+    * This is only needed it using the consumer instead of or in addition to using the JDBC sink connector.

 ## Output
 ### Connector Based Pipeline